cybergarage/go-cbor/doc/conversion.md

 ## Unmarshaling from CBOR to Go

 To unmarshal to a user-defined struct, `go-cbor` offers `Decoder::Unmarshal()` and `UnmarshalTo()`.
-The functions try to convert from an encoded bytes of CBOR into the specified user-defined struct.
+The functions try to convert from an encoded bytes of CBOR into the specified user-defined struct as the following.

+![](img/unmarshal_table_to.png)

 In addition to the basic CBOR measure types, `go-cbor` supports additional tag major types such as datetime.

-![](img/unmarshal_table_to.png)